extremepayne/ntl-cal/README.md

 Produces empty files for 31 in some months, for 29 and 30 as well in Feburary.
 These files have no effect so I didn't remove them.

-## Why
-For some scripts I made.
-Might upload them sometime.